Republicans seize on early voting after disappointing midterms

 Nikki Haley, the former United Nations ambassador and South Carolina governor, said that Republicans were being outdone by Democrats when it comes to early and absentee voting and called on the GOP to “play the same game.”

-And Florida Gov. Ron DeSantis, who boasted during his reelection campaign about how he pushed the state legislature to crack down on ballot harvesting by non-family members, urged Republicans to take advantage of the practice in the states that allow it.
+And Florida Gov. Ron DeSantis (R), who boasted during his reelection campaign about how he pushed the state legislature to crack down on ballot harvesting by non-family members, urged Republicans to take advantage of the practice in the states that allow it.

 “You can’t just let [Democrats] do it,” DeSantis said during an appearance at the RJC’s meeting in Las Vegas.
 “Whatever the rules are, take advantage of it.”

 The election results amounted to a resounding victory for Republicans in the Sunshine State.
-DeSantis defeated his Democratic rival, Rep. Charlie Crist (D-Fla.), by a 19-point margin, while Sen. Marco Rubio (R-Fla.) won reelection by more than 16 points.
+DeSantis defeated his Democratic rival, Charlie Crist, by a 19-point margin, while Sen. Marco Rubio (R) won reelection by more than 16 points.

 There’s no indication that pre-Election Day voting is going away anytime soon.
 Since 2020, when the COVID-19 pandemic first pummeled the United States, a number of states have moved to expand early voting and no-excuse mail voting.